CheckoutFinland/psp-api/docs/migration-guide.md

   - [Card Tokenization](#token-payments)
 - Server-to-server callbacks for more reliable webshop integration
 - Developer friendly APIs
-- Beatiful, accessible, and mobile friendly hosted payment wall and landing pages
+- Beautiful, accessible, and mobile friendly hosted payment wall and landing pages

 ## Changes in the new API